 Reflection must relate to situations encountered by the nursing student in this practice placement.
 To ensure anonymity and confidentiality throughout, please do not make any reference to named individual patients/clients /relatives/professionals.

-As part of the nursing student's competence assessment, the nursing student is required to complete ONE piece of reflective writing per practice placement regardless of duration.
+As part of the nursing student's competency assessment, he/she is required to complete ONE piece of reflective writing per practice placement regardless of duration.
 The purpose of the reflective writing is to demonstrate learning.
-The reflective writing is to provide one source of evidence relevant to the learning that has been achieved and must be linked to the practice placement learning outcomes in a particular domain.
+The reflective writing is to provide sources of evidence relevant to the learning that has been achieved and must be linked to the practice placement learning outcomes in a particular domain.
 The nursing student should follow the template provided in the national competence assessment document.